automate-website/automate-website-wamljs/README.md

 * `$ npm install`
 * `$ node index.js`

+## Examples

+By default [example] scenario is being executed when calling `$ node index.js`.

+For complex examples refer to our [manager-user-acceptance-tests].

 ## Options

 * `scenarioPath` `{String}` `./scenarios/` Path to a certain scenario file or base directory with scenarios that should be executed.